Shah-Ron/University-Projects/Data Engineering/Group/README.md

-This is the group project I've done for my data engineering project

 ### AIM

 To create a webapp that will provide an alternative solutions for the busroutes that are conjusted or blocked by the construction in Christchurch, New Zealand.